shaitanzx/Fooocus_extend/README.md

 ***Change log***

 V6 (current version) (temporarily only Colab without autoupdate)

-1.Add Prompt Batch Mode
+1. Add Prompt Batch Mode

-2.Rename Batch Mode to Images Batch Mode
+2. Rename Batch Mode to Images Batch Mode

-3.Fixed an incorrect start random number in Batch Mode
+3. Fixed an incorrect start random number in Batch Mode

-4.Add visual management of Wildcard and Words/phrases of wildcard
+4. Add visual management of Wildcard and Words/phrases of wildcard
+5. Added the ability to set any resolution for the generated image

 V5
 1. Model Downloader replaced with Civitai Helper